The Wagner Projections (Part 3): Umbeziffern – The Wagner Transformation Method

 And in case you don’t just wanna play around but create real maps:

-The next version of the map projection software Geocart will offer the generalized Wagner, which allows to modify the Wagner VII just like I’ve explained in this article.
+Starting with version 3.2, the map projection software Geocart supports the generalized Wagner, which allows to modify the Wagner VII just like I’ve explained in this article.
 It won’t use the Böhm notation, though.
 But fear not: The WVG-7 will convert the Böhm notation to the parameter values you’ll have to enter in Geocart.

 Small-scale Map Projection Design.